-In which time he went from being a Good King to an evil King in God’s eyes.
+In this time he went from being a good king to being an evil king in God’s eyes.

 Both King Saul and his son Jonathan died in battle.

 Saul Takes His Life but His Sons were Killed the Philistines

 31:1 The Philistines fought against Israel, and the army of Israel fled before the Philistines.
 They fell slain on Mount Gilboa.
 2 The Philistines pursued Saul and his sons.
 The Philistines struck down Jonathan, Abinadab, and Malchi-shua, Saul’s sons.
 3 The heaviest fighting was directed toward Saul, and when the bowmen who were shooting located Saul, he was severely wounded by them.

 4 Saul told his armor bearer, “Draw your sword and run me through with it, or these uncircumcised people will come and run me through and make sport of me.”
 But his armor bearer did not want to do it because he was very frightened, so Saul took the sword and fell on it.
 5 When his armor bearer saw that Saul was dead, he also fell on his sword and died with him.
 6 As a result, Saul, his three sons, his armor bearer, and all his men died together that day.
 7 When the men of Israel who were across the valley and who were across the Jordan saw that the army of Israel had fled, and that Saul and his sons were dead, they abandoned the cities and fled, and the Philistines came and occupied them.

 8 The next day, the Philistines came to strip the dead, and they found Saul and his three sons fallen on Mount Gilboa.
 9 They cut off his head and stripped him of his weapons.
 They sent people throughout the territory of the Philistines to report the good news in the temples of their idols and to the people.
 10 They put Saul’s weapons in the temple of Asherah and fastened his corpse to the wall of Beth-shan.